 However, EASA was “unable to find a way to accept that seats which do not comply with significant parts of the applicable requirements remain in service indefinitely”, noting they had completed “only an abbreviated test programme”.
 The European regulator ordered that the seats must be completely removed after 10 years.

-In early 2013, Singapore Airlines received approximately S$79 million in compensation, combined between Boeing and Koito, so at least some of the related to the seat saga.
+In early 2013, Singapore Airlines received approximately S$79 million in compensation, combined between Boeing and Koito, so at least some of that related to the seat saga.

 These seats were auctioned from $38 on the inaugural A380 flight